- Danish electric ferry Ellen has successfully completed 10 months of sea trials.

 Most of the world’s traded goods are transported by ships and boats.
 Sailing vast distances around the world requires equally vast amounts of fuel – some of the largest tankers hold 16,000 cubic metres of diesel.
 And like all transport that rely on fossil fuels, that means carbon emissions and pollution.

 There has already been a shift toward using hybrid diesel-electric engines in ships, but Ellen is powered by a fully-electric drivetrain.
-The e-ferry is almost 60 metres long and its 4.3 megawatt motor propels it at speeds between 24-28 kilometres per hour.
+The electric ferry is almost 60 metres long and its 4.3 megawatt motor propels it at speeds between 24-28 kilometres per hour.
 Assuming it was powered by 100% renewable electricity, Ellen would reduce carbon emissions by 2,250 tonnes of CO2 per year.

 Although that’s a drop in the ocean – maritime transport is currently responsible for 900 million tonnes of CO2 a year – it is an important milestone.

-Ellen has an energy efficiency rating of 85% – almost twice that of diesel-powered craft, according to the Euractiv news service.
+The electric ferry, Ellen, has an energy efficiency rating of 85% – almost twice that of diesel-powered craft, according to the Euractiv news service.
 Its development was partially funded by the European Union’s Horizon 2020 research programme, which provides investment for green projects.

 The energy efficiency of electric-powered shipping forms a vital part of the overall cost.
 In many parts of the world, renewable energy has become more affordable than that generated by coal, oil or gas.
 The sooner the cost of the ship is offset by savings in energy, the more attractive an investment it becomes to a shipping operator.
 A similar equation faces anyone buying an electric car.
-The initial outlay may be higher than for a petrol- or diesel-run vehicle, but the savings in fuel costs eventually make it worthwhile.
+The initial outlay may be higher than for petrol- or diesel-run vehicle, but the savings in fuel costs eventually make it worthwhile.

 World Economic Forum Founder and Executive Chairman Klaus Schwab has called for a “comprehensive approach” to shape the post-COVID future, integrating “all organizations and people with innovative ideas”.